raccoonML/Multi-Language-RTVC/CONTRIBUTING.md

 - The current state of the code
 - The desired future state of the code
 - Reasons why this can't be achieved otherwise

+## Issue templates

+Take a look at these [Issue Templates](issue_templates) for issue templates to get an idea of what issues should look like to be readable.